 J. Elsner, “Sacrifice in Late Roman Art,” in Greek and Roman Animal Sacrifice: Ancient Victims, Modern Observers, ed.
 C. A. Faraone and F. S. Naiden (Cambridge, 2012), 120–63.

-Ashley Jones has repeatedly shown that the famous depictions of sacrifice customarily associated with Ara Pietatis, most likely originate in the first century BC; however, altars did not exist, and it is difficult to determine their origin.
+Ashley Jones has repeatedly shown that the famous depictions of sacrifice customarily associated with an altar called Ara Pietatis, most likely originate in the first century CE; however, the altar did not exist, and it is difficult to determine the reliefs’ origin.
 In the third century, the progression and sacrifice reliefs were integrated into the Arcus Novus which was dedicated to Diocletian at the turn of the fourth century, see A. E. Jones, “An Altar Imagined: A Historical Survey of the construction and Deconstruction of the Ara Pietatis Augustae,” Ricerche di Storia dell’arte 87 (2005): 5–12.

 For a detailed description see I. S. Ryberg, Panel Reliefs of Marcus Aurelius (New York, 1967), 37–43.